Skip to content

 1900’s: The Chapel was built

-In 1905 a small chapel was built on top of the summit of the mountain.
-100 years later the centenary of the chapel was celebrated.
-It was announced that the church would open every day during the summer months (June-August) rather than just holy days.
+In 1905, a small chapel was built on top of the mountain’s summit.
+100 years later, the chapel’s centenary was celebrated.
+It was announced that the church would open every day during the summer months (June-August) rather than just on holy days.

 The Church was built by 12 local men using stone and cement brought up the mountain by donkeys.
 It is thought that around 10,000 people attended the dedication ceremony.